emojicode/emojicode.github.io/src/reference/the-s-package.md

     🍨 14 67 2434 🍆

-The compiler will try to interfere the generic type argument for the list.
+The compiler will try to infer the generic type argument for the list.

 ## 🍯 Dictionaries